NiZhaZi/Beamng_Hybrid_and_EV_Mod/README.md

 # This is a mod for ICE cars exported from automation the car company tycoon game in BeamNG.drive to turn into hybrid cars or  EVs exported from the game to get a advance electric control.

+# If you want to submit content containing this mod to a media platform, please indicate this repository URL.

 Here is the guide for using it.

 ## Hybrid